 |Year 9||Is the sanctity of life more important than the quality of life?||How does religion respond to conflict and suffering?||Does faith still have a place in 21st century Britain?|

 If students choose Philosophy as one of their GCSE options they will complete a study of the AQA GCSE Religious Studies Specification.

 This comprises of two parts-one part will involve a detailed study of the beliefs and practices of Christianity and Islam.
 The other aspect involves applying the above to a range of thematic studies-such as medical ethics, just war theory, debates about the existence of God.

-In KS3 our students are formally assessed using an end of unit test at the end of each term’s topic of study which is logged onto G4S.
+In KS3 our students are formally assessed using an end of topic knowledge test and a piece of extended writing which is logged onto G4S.